jjpospichal/Joseph-Pospichal-Project-1/README.md

   6) Run `docker container list -a` to verify that that the container is on.
   7) If it isn', run `docker start elk`
   8) Return to Ansible `exit`
-  9) The ready to use and already modified Filebeat playbook file can be found here:
+  9) The ready to use and already modified Filebeat configuration file can be found here:
   - [filebeat-configuration.yml](Playbooks/filebeat-configuration.yml)

   - Or can be downloaded and modified: